mzyates/techindicators/documentation.md

 ## rstd

 The rstd function calculates a rolling [standard deviation](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:standard_deviation_volatility).
 The function requires two parameters: an array of prices, and a number of periods used for calculating the standard deviation.
 The function returns an array of the rolling standard deviation.

+## boll

+The boll function calculates the [Bollinger Bands<html>&reg;</html>](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:bollinger_bands).
+The function requires four parameters: an array of prices, number of periods for calculating the center line SMA, multiplier for the standard deviation, and the number of periods used for calculating the rolling standard deviation.
+The function returns the lower, center, and upper lines of the Bollinger Bands<html>&reg;</html>.